-On the evening of 29 August 1952, David Tudor stepped onto the platform of the aptly named Maverick Concert Hall, a historic timber-hewn venue nestling in forest near Woodstock, New York to play John Cage's new piece 4'33".
+On the evening of 29 August 1952, pianist David Tudor stepped onto the platform of the aptly named Maverick Concert Hall, a historic timber-hewn venue nestling in forest near Woodstock, New York to play 4'33, the new work by John Cage.

 Seating himself at the piano he placed a score on the stand, set a stopwatch, closed the lid – and sat quietly for 33 seconds.
 Briefly opening then re-shutting the lid, he re-set the stopwatch and sat for two minutes 40 seconds, occasionally turning the score’s pages.
 He repeated the process, this time for one minute 20 seconds.
 Finally he stood, bowed to polite applause from the remaining audience and walked off stage.